fredgj/typesys/README.rst

     from typesys import type_hints, type_corrector, return_type

-Then you can decorate your functions with these decorators
+Then you are ready to start decorating your functions.

 type_hints
 ''''''''''

-Decorate your functions with the types you want the arguments to be as, shown in the examples below
+Decorate your functions with the types you want the arguments to be, as shown in the examples below

 .. code:: python